 Most people find that having a calm and enjoyable surrounding, such as when taking a quiet walk or receiving a massage, makes it easier to recognise and temporarily park those niggling worries so that they can better experience the current moment instead.

 Doing this on a regular basis - even having a predefined same period of time each week during which you will consciously focus on being more mindful - is a good way to improve overall mindfulness.
-A four-handed massage is an excellent choice if you are trying to completely switch off from other worries as the techniques used help your mind to relax more quickly and to be less analytical than it is usually.
+An aromatherapy massage is an excellent choice if you are trying to completely switch off from other worries as the techniques used help your mind to relax more quickly and to be less analytical than it is usually.

 Whether you decide to tackle anxiety through weekly massages or a simple walk, ensure that you spend that allocated time consciously focussing on experiencing and processing what is happening around you.